 - MAKE YOUR HOME SMELL LIKE AUTUMN

 Fill your home with your favorite fall scents.
 You want to use scents that are reminiscent of the cool, crisp freshness of a fall morning.
 Great scents that represent autumn include apple cider, pumpkin spice, fresh pine, and cashmere.
 This is a great way to transition your home from summer to fall and create an inviting, warm vibe with these autumnal scents.

 - DECLUTTER AND ORGANIZE

 Take on some decluttering projects throughout your home including your bedroom, kitchen, and bathroom.
 Get rid of products and clothing you no longer use or wear.
 Organize the things you do use by using organizational items like baskets and bins.
-Put away things you’re no longer using from previous seasons such as summer clothing and decor.
+Put away items you no longer using from previous seasons such as summer clothing and decor.
 Place them neatly in stackable containers so that you can access them when the time comes to use them again.
 Other simple things you can do to save space include:

 - Installing shelves

 - Using bed risers to boost under the bed storage

 - Hanging flat plastic organizers on the back of doors